-- Office software was designed for a particular kind of work, not for research purposes. - Bibliography managing or reviewing the writing could be very very messy. - I needed several outputs which would require heavy clean up if I wrote the research in ODT or DOCX formats.
+- Office software was designed for a particular kind

+- of work, not for research purposes.

+- could be very very messy.

+I needed several outputs which would require heavy clean up if I wrote the research in our or docx - I wanted to see how far I could go by just using a thesis as a file.
+In the end, the possibility became a fact, but in a limited way.